-\textbf{Challenges in Merging Memory Operations:} DSE engines such as KLEE experiences significant performance overhead if the program contains memory accesses to symbolic addresses~\cite{perry17}.
+\paragraph{{\bf Challenges in merging memory operations:}} DSE engines such as KLEE experience significant performance overhead if the program contains memory accesses to symbolic addresses~\cite{perry17}.
 Merging memory operations can result in symbolic memory accesses even if the two aligned memory operations access concrete addresses individually.
-For example, consider two load aligned load instructions $i_t = load(a)$ and $i_f = load(b)$ with a {\em symbolic} branching condition $c$.
-If we merge them into a single load the resulting load will be $i = load(select(c, a, b))$.
+For example, consider two load-aligned instructions $i_t = load(a)$ and $i_f = load(b)$ with a {\em symbolic} branching condition $c$.
+If we merge them into a single load, the resulting load will be $i = load(select(c, a, b))$.
 Even if $a$ and $b$ are concrete addresses, the resulting load will be symbolic because the address is a function of the branching condition.

-\textbf{Setting Operands for Dead Load/Store Instructions:} To avoid creating more symbolic memory accesses, We follow the following criteria in aligning memory operations. \begin{enumerate} \item If it is possible to statically determine two aligned memory operations access the same address, we merge them into a single memory operation.
-If the addresses are same the merged instruction can not have a symbolic address. \item If two aligned memory operations access concrete memory locations but, they are not the same, we convert them to unaligned memory operations.
-This essentially linearize the two memory operations but avoids creating symbolic memory addresses. \item If at least one of the two aligned memory operations access a symbolic address, we don't apply \name to the branch. \end{enumerate}
+\paragraph{{\bf Setting operands for extra load/store instructions:}} We follow the following criteria when aligning memory operations to avoid creating more symbolic memory accesses. \begin{enumerate} \item If we can statically determine two aligned memory operations accessing the same address, we merge them into a single memory operation.
+The merged instruction cannot have a symbolic address if the addresses are identical. \item If two aligned memory operations access different concrete memory locations.
+We convert them into unaligned memory operations.
+This essentially linearizes the two memory operations but avoids creating symbolic memory addresses. \item If at least one of the two aligned memory operations accesses a symbolic address, we do not apply \name to that branch. \end{enumerate}